agl-alexglopez/str_view/README.md

 ## Install Instructions

-This library offers a manual installation through the [Releases](https://github.com/agl-alexglopez/str_view/releases) page or a port installation through the [vcpkg](https://github.com/microsoft/vcpkg) package manager.
+This library offers a manual installation through the [Releases](https://github.com/agl-alexglopez/str_view/releases) page or fetch content install via CMake.

 See [INSTALL.md](/INSTALL.md) file for instructions on how to install the `str-view` port through vcpkg or how to manually download, build, and install the library.